Fordham Rams football: NCAA Division III

-The Rams played NCAA Division III football from 1970 to 1988.
-They made one playoffs appearance and have a record of 1-1 at that level.
+The Rams played NCAA Division III football from 1973 to 1988.
+They made one playoffs appearance and have a record of 1–1 at that level.

 NCAA Division I FCS

 The Rams have played in NCAA Division I Football Championship Subdivision (FCS) since 1989.
-They've made six playoff appearances since and have a record of 3-6 at that level.
+They have made six playoff appearances since and have a record of 3–6 at that level.

 Rivalries

 Columbia Lions

+The Liberty Cup (on hiatus since 2016) was instituted in 2002 to honor alumni from both Fordham and Columbia University who were lost in the attacks of September 11, 2001.
+The Cup also honored the thousands of others who lost their lives on September 11.
+Columbia called off the series before the 2015 season, making that season's encounter (a 44–24 Fordham win), the Cup's last.

 The series ended with the Rams holding a 10–4 Liberty Cup lead and victories in the final six meetings.
 The all-time series dates back to 1890, though in the first 100 years only three games (all Columbia wins) were played.
 The rivalry was a near annual affair afterwards.
 The overall record sits tied, 12–12.

 Holy Cross Crusaders

 Fordham and Holy Cross first met on the gridiron in 1902.
 The Ram-Crusader Cup (on hiatus between 1955 and 1989) was instituted in 1951 to honor the memory of Major Frank Cavanaugh.
 The "Iron Major" spent three seasons as the head coach at Holy Cross (1903–1905) where he built a 19–10–2 record.
 Decades later he spent six seasons at Fordham (1927–1932) where he compiled a 34–14–4 record and also elevated the program to college football's highest level.
 Due to health concerns, Major Cavanaugh was relieved of his duties following the 1932 season and died in August 1933.

-Holy Cross leads the "Iron Major" series, 20–15.
+Holy Cross has won the last seven encounters and leads the "Iron Major" series, 24–15.
 The all-time series dates back to 1902, just a year before Cavanaugh began patrolling the Holy Cross sideline.
-The Crusaders also lead the overall series, 31–25–2.
-The 2016 game was played on November 12, at Yankee Stadium, where in front of more than 21,000 fans, Fordham defeated Holy Cross by a score of 54–14.
+The Crusaders also lead the overall series, 35–25–2.
+The 2016 game was played on November 12, at Yankee Stadium, where in front of over 21,000 fans, Fordham defeated Holy Cross by a score of 54–14.
 This marked Fordham's first game at the Stadium since 1946 and the first encounter between the schools at a professional venue since 1954.
 Previous Cups were staged in Ireland (1991) and Bermuda (1995).